saracuriel/VP-Onboarding-Doc/level_2/solutions/dyi.rst

-EJP RD Beacon v2 DIY approach for Level 2 onboarding
+DYI: EJP RD Beacon v2 DIY approach for Level 2 onboarding
 ------------

 Two elements are needed to implement (or "light") an EJP RD Beacon v2: